weaponsforge/my-phonebook/client/README.md

 3. NodeJS LTS v19.7.0 installed using nvm
    - node v19.7.0
    - npm v9.5.0
-   - >**NOTE:** We will use v19.7.0 for the official production builds but feel free to use other NodeJS versions by setting `engine-strict=false` in the `.npmrc` file when working on localhost development as needed.
+   - >**NOTE:** We will use v19.7.0 for the official production builds but feel free to use other NodeJS versions by setting `engine-strict=false` in the `.npmrc` file when working on localhost development as needed, but please use **v19.7.0** when installing new modules.
+Do not commit the package.json or package-lock.json files should they change when `engine-strict=false`.

 ### Core Libraries/Frameworks